chef/chef-server/docs-chef-io/content/server/upgrades.md

 #### Additional Information

-1. The estimations were done on the machine with 8 cores with 32 GB memory (t3.2xlarge EC2 machine).
+1. Estimates were performed on an 8 core 32 GB memory (t3.2xlarge EC2) machine.

 2. The down time for standalone scenario upgrade with 158G of unvacuumed data was about 5hr 15min.